 Oral contraceptive pills help regulate the cycle and also control the Mittelschmerz.
 The pills do come with their own set of side effects, however if you use them to take a break for a couple of cycles, it helps reset the pattern to give some relief from the symptoms of PMS and/or Mittelschmerz.

 If you are anything like me with a constant restless Type A personality, then these “episodes” feel like a WASTE of time and energy.
+The toll this takes on your mental health as women, is actually more than the physical discomfort, which is saying something!
 But you know what, sometimes just riding it out and taking it absolutely slow and pampering yourself would not be a terrible idea.
 It is probably a sign to not feel lost and instead to just relax and recharge.
 An advice I still find hard to follow myself.
 But my boo* helps me from losing it completely.

 *Husband dearest is probably the only one facing the direct brunt of my evil twin persona.
 But if not for his patience and constant pep talk, I may not be able to get through even a single episode.
 If you were to ask him, he would say I DO completely lose it.
 Pfft, semantics.
 Find you a partner who loves you through your PMS bitchiness.
 Now, THAT is true love.